 We will discuss this and SEO in more detail later on in this article but for now, know that you should include relevant and popular keywords in your board names and descriptions.

-After you save at least 2 pins saved on your board, you can set a board cover.
+After you save at least 2 pins on a board, you have the ability to set a board cover.
 Your board cover can be any of the images that are pinned on that particular board.

-Bonus Tip: You can also create custom covers for your boards using Canva.
-The size of Pinterest board covers changes often and they sometimes look different on desktop than they do on mobile.
-We use the size of 500 x 500 px.
+You can also create custom covers for your boards using Canva, although this is optional and I’ve never found that it has made any difference on the performance of your account.
+It looks pretty, but it isn’t very functional.
+The size of Pinterest board covers also changes often and they sometimes look different on desktop than they do on mobile.

 To set an image as a board cover, simply upload the image to your Pinterest board and edit the board settings to choose a cover.

 5. Follow a Few People or Brands in Your Niche

 You should follow at least 5-10 people in your niche for a couple of reasons:

 - It will populate your home feed with relevant pins to share with your audience.